atototo/azak-ting/docs/archive/old-epics/epics.md

 ## Overview

-Craveny will be delivered through four cohesive epics: (1) Infra & Deployment Foundation, (2) Data/Model Pipeline Stabilization, (3) Dashboard & Model Comparison Experience, (4) Telegram & Ops Notifications.
+Azak will be delivered through four cohesive epics: (1) Infra & Deployment Foundation, (2) Data/Model Pipeline Stabilization, (3) Dashboard & Model Comparison Experience, (4) Telegram & Ops Notifications.
 Each epic is scoped to a single value stream and sized so that its stories fit 200k-context dev agents.

 ---